On Monday night Greenwich Schools superintendent Dr. Jill Gildea hosted a session at Havemeyer for neighbors of Greenwich High School.

 “The sessions were to inform the board what the stipulation covered and didn’t,” said outgoing BOE member, Debbie Appelbaum.

 Laura Erickson, whose term is also set to end shortly, said that the two new board members, Kathleen Stowe and Meghan Olsson were both invited to one executive session.

-Ms. Delano had the last word.
+Mrs. Delano had the last word.
 “The history of dealing with the town has been one of continued contempt.
-You do no honor covenants you agree to.
-You are not trust worthy.
+You do not honor covenants you agree to.
+You are not trustworthy.
 We are sick of it.
 We have had it.
 None of us believe we can deal in good faith with the high school and the town.”

 Option A, Option B, and Option C

 Russ Davidson, FAIA, president at Kaeyer, Garment & Davidson Architects outlined the deficiencies of Cardinal Stadium, and then outlined Options A, B and C.

 “There is no handicapped access and handicapped parking is too far away,” Davidson said of Cardinal field. ” Also, there is a lack of toilet facilities, and the bleachers are failing.
 They have temporary supports under them and were manufactured in around 1970.”